Putin Intervenes As Russias Dagestan Faces Virus catastrophe - UrduPoint

 "People have been abandoned," she said.

-Another medic, Murad, who declined to give his last name, said he has used the same mask for a month, which he washes in chlorine after each shift.
+Another medic who declined to give his name said he has used the same mask for a month, which he washes in chlorine after each shift.

 "There is an enormous number of patients.
 I've never seen this before," he told AFP.